TokenBrice/sato/README.md

 The whole process of building Sato has been documented and will be published soon.

 [Tutorial #1 - Setting up a self-hosted server (ngrok) to let our bot fetch data (crypto prices) from third party APIs.](https://recast.ai/blog/python-cryptobot/)

+## CHANGELOG
+- **12/13 - Exchanges**: Sato is now able to process queries regarding exchages and purchasing cryptos.
+- **12/06 - Quick Replies**: All of Sato's Quick Replies are now regrouped in the "qr" skill.
+Added emojis and revised the conversation flow.